haixiangyan/overwatch-ui/README.md

 ## Copyright Statement

-I love to play Overwatch, so I built this just for fuu but not for commerical purpose. **Please note: some images, logos are from Overwatch made by Blizzard Entertainment.
+I love to play Overwatch, so I built this just for fuu but not for commercial purpose. **Please note: some images, logos are from Overwatch made by Blizzard Entertainment.
 If you want to use this lib for commercial purpose, you have to obey those licences and place a proper licence for your project.**